 309 Disorders of Articulation and Phonology.
-Spring (4).
+Fall (4), Spring (4).

 An overview of assessment and treatment techniques related to articulation and phonological disorders in children.
 Theoretical foundations and recent research will be reviewed, as well as practical applications.
 Students will actively engage in developing their clinical decision making skills.
-Prerequisites: CDIS 100 or CDIS 108, and CDIS 200.
+A laboratory experience in speech transcription using the phonetic alphabet will be offered.
+Prerequisites: CDIS 100 or CDIS 108 or permission.

-310 Junior Research Seminar.
+310 Research Literacy in Communicative Disorders.
 Fall (4), Spring (4).

 This course is designed to introduce students to the conventions of academic writing and reading in the discipline of communicative disorders.
 This course will fulfill a WB requirement in the department.
-Prerequisite: CDIS 100 or 108, CDIS 200.
+Prerequisite: CDIS 100 or 108 and junior status or permission.
 NU only.